profiq/slack-open-poll/README.md

 The vote is recorded in the PollService
-After vote is recorded, the poll display is updated with the latest vote counts using user's ID If user voted again for the same option, the vote is deleted If user voted again for another option, the previous vote is deleted and new one is created
+After vote is recorded, the poll display is updated with the latest vote counts using user's ID If user votes again for the same option, the vote is deleted

+If user votes again for different option:
+- For single choice polls (default):
+  - Previous choice gets deleted
+  - New choice is added
+- For multi-choice polls:
+  - Previous choices stay intact
+  - New choice is added to list of other choices

 ## 📚 Learning Resources